mcu-tools/mcuboot/doc/signed_images.md

 ## Building bootloader

-Enable the MCUBOOT_SIGN_RSA syscfg setting in your app or target syscfg.yml file
+Enable the BOOTUTIL_SIGN_RSA and BOOTUTIL_RSA_PKCS1_15 syscfg settings in your app or target syscfg.yml file

     syscfg.vals:
+        BOOTUTIL_SIGN_RSA: 1
-        MCUBOOT_SIGN_RSA: 1
+        BOOTUTIL_RSA_PKCS1_15: 1

 After you've created the key package, you must include it in the build for bootloader.
 So modify the pkg.yml for apps/boot to include it.

-The syscfg variable to enable ECDSA224 is MCUBOOT_SIGN_EC, and MCUBOOT_SIGN_EC256 for ECDS256.
+The syscfg variable to enable ECDSA224 is BOOTUTIL_SIGN_EC, and BOOTUTIL_SIGN_EC256 for ECDS256.